youngjeffrey/extracurricular-projects/README.md

 this increases the speed of the snake.
 There is a lot of event handling such as responsiveness to the keyboard clicks and collisions between the snake and various objects.The X and Y coordinates of each object were set up so that no two objects (apples, rocks) would be in the exact same position.
 The setup.py uses cx_Freeze to convert the Python program into an executable.
-In the future I plan on adding a more efficient way of spawning rocks.
+In the future I plan on adding a more efficient way of spawning rocks so that they do not spawn right next to the snake head.
 Screenshots of the game are in the Screenshots folder.

-so that they do not spawn right next to the snake head.